-These resources are available online.
-If you access these resource from off campus, you will be prompted to enter your Pipeline username and password.
+To access this resource from off campus, you will be prompted to enter your Pipeline username and password:

 - Credo Reference: Contains the full text of nearly 600 encyclopedias, dictionaries, bilingual dictionaries, and other reference books.

-Search the library catalog for books you can check out on your topic.
+Search the library catalog (books+) for books on your topic.

 - If you add the phrase “Social Conditions” to your searches, you will have more successful results.